-- At the end of every financial year, the CSR Committee will submit its report to the Board.
+- At the end of every financial year, the CSR Committee will brief the Board on the activities supported or undertaken.

 Reporting : The CSR initiatives would be reported in the Board of Directors Report (Annual Report).

-The administration and execution of identified CSR initiatives are undertaken under the leadership and active participation of the Directors of the Company.
+The administration and execution of identified CSR initiatives are undertaken under the participation of the Directors of the Company.
 The Company has a CSR Manager who reports to the Board of Directors, to ensure the successful and time bound implementation of the CSR Plan.

 EXPENDITURE & SURPLUS OF CSR PROJECTS: